Azure/autorest.java/readme.md

 | `--name-for-ungrouped-operations` | String.
 Name for ungrouped operation group. |
 | `--resource-property-as-subresource` | Boolean, experimental.
 Automatically correct input-only resource type as `SubResource`.
 Default is `false`. |

+The code formatter would require Java 11+ runtime.

 # Project structure
 ## extension-base
 This contains the base classes and utilities for creating an AutoRest extension in Java.
 It handles the JSON RPC communications with AutoRest core, provides JSON and YAML parsers, and provides the POJO models for the code model output from [modelerfour](https://github.com/Azure/autorest.modelerfour/).